yogiraaz/nightwolf-cotribution/jenkins.md

 # Top Jenkins Interview Questions & answers for Experianced DevOps Engineer - Solved

- We have consolidated frequently asked questions in DevOps interviews.
+ We have consolidated Jenkins frequently asked interview  questions in DevOps interviews.
 You will find these questions very helpful in your interviews for DevOps roles.
 Prepare well and All the very best.
 <br>

  All the [feedbacks and suggestions](https://nightwolf.in/contribute/) are most welocome.